tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

 authorities change entire pieces of spectrum.
 As such, you should try the pre-defined values, but you may need to add muxes manually.

-* When creating a DVB-S network be sure to set the orbital position of the satellite your dish is pointing at as some satellites provide additional information related to other nearby satellites that you may not be able to receive.
+* When creating a DVB-S network, be sure to set the orbital position of the satellite your dish is pointing, as some satellites provide additional information related to other nearby satellites that you may not be able to receive.

 * Network discovery (enabled by default) increases the likelihood of receiving all available muxes and services.